Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 after his semi-final to give his church sermon

-before rushing back to Wimbledon on the train and then in a horse and carriage
+before rushing back to Wimbledon on the train

 when he arrived just in time to make it.

+This guy can't win.
 He's a reverend.

-He's a reverend in a rush.
+He's a reverend in a house.

-were some weaknesses I suppose in his play.
-As being fit and well after a
+in his play.
+As being fit

-night's rest I won three sets straight off.
+one three sets straight off.

 You see, there's a little implied thing in there.